jackd248/db-sync-tool/README.md

 apt install -y python-pip
 ```

-Additionally the python module [paramiko](https://github.com/paramiko/paramiko) is needed, to connect to the remote system.
+Additionally the python module [paramiko](https://github.com/paramiko/paramiko) is needed, to connect to the origin system.
 The module will be installed within the first script run or you can add the module using pip on your own:

 ```bash
 pip install paramiko